the-plain/the-plain.github.io/_posts/2020-05-10-the-future-chaser.md

 The future chaser.
 The gardenia with white petals.
 Drifted down and feel onto your blue pleated skirt.
-Love you, said it softly, owwerd your head and smelt a burst of fragrance.
+Love you, said it softly, lowerd your head and smelt a burst of fragrance.

 The future chaser.
 If you're the fireworks over the sea then I'm the foam on the waves.